-- If the allegation is founded, the faculty member will enter a charge and academic sanction on an IST Academic Integrity Form.
+- If the allegation is founded, the faculty member will enter a charge and academic sanction via the University’s online Academic Integrity Portal.

 - The student will have the choice to accept or contest the charge.
 If the student fails to sign the Academic Integrity Form by a specified deadline (five days), the charge and sanction will go into effect.

 - In some cases, if the academic violation is considered extreme, the faculty member may also opt to pursue a disciplinary action in conjunction with both the IST Academic Integrity Committee and Office of Student Conduct (OSC).